-Treatment options for patients who are diagnosed with breast cancer depends on the stage of the cancer.
+Treatment options for patients who are diagnosed with breast cancer depend on the stage of the cancer.
 Most of them will usually have to undergo surgery.

-Here’s an approximate cost breakdown of the two most common breast surgeries done in Singapore.
-This indicative of the difference in prices.
+Here is an approximate cost breakdown of the two most common breast surgeries done in Singapore.
+This is indicative of the difference in prices.
 However, there are many more procedures related to breast surgeries.